christianemardaniag/fmis-app/README.md

     - City/Municipality
     - Province
     - Zip Code
+- Email address (used as username)
+- Alternate Email address. (not required)
+- Mobile No.
 - Telephone No. (not required)
+- Profile Picture (Should be follow civil service rules)
-- Mobile No.
+- Password
-- Alternate Email address. (not required)

 **EDUCATIONAL BACKGROUND:**
 - Elementary